Dr Fatwa Adikusuma

 Eligible to supervise Masters and PhD - email supervisor to discuss availability.

-My research is focused on developing CRISPR genome editing technology particularly for its use in mammalian cells and in mice.
+My research program is focused on developing CRISPR genome editing technology particularly for its use in mammalian cells and in mice.
 I explore CRISPR strategies that promote predictable and efficient DNA editing outcomes.
 For example, I invented the strategies to eliminate an entire chromosome using CRISPR genome editing (Adikusuma et al Molecular Therapy 2017).
 I also discovered an easy way to generate precise gene-edited mouse embryos using the Nuclease Prime Editor.
 My research also studies how we can efficiently and effectively create genomic mutations using CRISPR technology and develop the CRISPR tools (constructs) to achieve the goal.
 Additionally, I study the repair outcomes (mutations) generated after DNA breaks induced by CRISPR endonuclease.
 For example, we found that CRISPR-Cas9 cleavage often induces large deletions (Adikusuma et al Nature 2018).
 The main goal of my research is to create knowledge and technology on genome editing that is widely used for vast applications such as basic research and therapeutics.
 My research projects also focus on developing highly effective CRISPR therapy for genetic diseases such as Duchenne Muscular Dystrophy (DMD), Retinitis Pigmentosa, and Cystic Fibrosis.
 We use mammalian cells and animal preclinical models to test our CRISPR techniques in order to find the perfect formula that can effectively cure genetic diseases.
 Ultimately, the research is expected to develop CRISPR therapies for use in humans to provide treatments for patients.

 -